 At a time when many of our friends and family are overwhelmed with job concerns, etc. We have found that communal dining gives all of us a sense of control and support that we had taken for granted before.

 We start with 3 families over for dinner 3-4 days a week for community dining in our living room.
 We quickly out-grow the living room and move to living-room and morning room.
-(It is still too darn hot for the back deck!)
+(It is still too darn h

 We are sometimes tired and grouchy.
 We (the families) fix food for 10-15 people, knowing that there will always be someone (usually one of the teens) missing for soccer or band or a night at the movies, etc.